Skip to content

 • Compliance alerts: Flags upcoming events like visa expirations or probation dates.

-What it means for clients: Less manual work, fewer missed compliance steps, and a low risk of compliance penalties.
+What this means for you: Less manual work, fewer missed compliance steps, and a low risk of compliance penalties.

 What does Deel's platform look like?